-Due to the limited recourse nature of the notes issued, the Company is only required to pay the interest if it has collected sufficient funds to cover the amount due after having retained a reserved profit of $\notin$ 1,000 per annum.
+Due to the limited recourse nature of the notes issued the Company is only required to pay the interest if it has collected sufficient funds to cover the amount due after having retained a reserved profit of €1,000 per annum for the Company.
 As such the Company has no net exposure to interest rate risk.